Luke-zhang-04/DeStagnate/README.md

 This isn't meant to be React.
 React has virtual DOM, hooks, and a huge ecosystem surrounding it.
 React 19 is supposed to have a compiler too.
 This is just a wrapper for when you need to create some DOM declaratively, and don't need all of React.
 I suppose you could use Preact, but even that involves some VDOM stuff.

+## Why did you name it that?

+> Had I actually considered this to be a career, I probably would have called it something else, because it's the stupidest f\*\*\*ing band name in the world.
+>
+> \- Dave Grohl

+I was in like 10th grade, I don't know what I was thinking.
+It's supposed to mean taking a static page (stagnant) and adding an interactive/dynamic piece to it (de-stagnate), but it's a stupid name.

 ## Documentation

 Documentation can be found at [https://luke-zhang-04.github.io/DeStagnate/](https://luke-zhang-04.github.io/DeStagnate/) for the latest version